Health-Education-England/tis-trainee-forms/README.md

-This method is used to return a collection of submitted and draft forms. when this request is received with the TraineeTisId it retrives a list of forms from the S3 bucket using the traineeTisId recived, this method maps the stream of formRs received to a collection of objects, for each object the date type of submissionType is checked, if it is a LocalDateTime format it is added to the metadata, otherwise it is parsed from LocalDate to LocalDateTime and then added.
+This method is used to return a collection of submitted and draft forms. when this request is received with the TraineeTisId it retrives a list of forms from the S3 bucket using the traineeTisId, this method maps the stream of formRs received to a collection of objects, for each object the date type of submissionType is checked, if it is a LocalDateTime format it is added to the metadata, otherwise it is parsed from LocalDate to LocalDateTime and then added.